 Tenured and tenure-eligible faculty are expected to strive toward active involvement in the University community through participation in and support of campus events and activities.
-In addition, tenured and tenure-eligible faculty members are expected to participate in meetings of their respective academic units, which non-tenure eligible faculty may attend.
+In addition, tenured and tenure-eligible faculty members are expected to participate in meetings of their respective academic units.